Kenneth Brown on the Functional Kitchen

 What is a functional kitchen?
 It's all about what works for you, says designer Kenneth Brown.
 Here, his advice on creating the kitchen you want.

-Filed under: Kitchen Design, Kitchen Organization, Kitchens, Contemporary Style, Decluttering
+Filed under: Kitchen Design, Kitchen Organization, Room Design, Kitchens, Contemporary Style, Decluttering

 E-mail This Page to Your Friendsx

 A link to %this page% was e-mailed